 A new school year is a chance to start fresh, but it can also feel intimidating or nerve-racking.
 A new year means new classes, new homework…new friends, even.
 If your kids are feeling anxious about heading back to school, I’m sharing some back-to-school tips that always help me get my kids excited about the new year.

 The tradition of giving a teacher an apple goes back to 16th century Denmark, where teachers didn’t earn enough for food so parents would send their children to school with an apple for them.

 Schedule a Meetup With Friends

 For some kids, back to school might mean back to seeing their friends again on a daily basis.
-But for others, it can be a source of anxiety wondering if they’ll still be friends with the same kids or if they’ll get to see their friends again soon.
+But for others, it can be a source of anxiety, wondering if they’ll still be friends with the same kids or if they’ll get to see their old friends again.

 Have you listened to my podcast?
 Check out The Mom Confidential!